-Are you worried about a child, adolescent or young adult you know, or work with, who has suffered a mild traumatic brain injury or concussion?
+Are you worried about a child, adolescent or young adult, who has suffered a mild traumatic brain injury or concussion, or repeated concussions over time?

 Traumatic Brain Injuries are diagnosed as mild, moderate or severe.
 Mild Traumatic Brain Injuries (mTBIs) or concussions are more common in children, adolescents or adults than moderate or severe traumatic brain injuries.
 Both concussions and mTBIs involve injuries to the brain which are considered mild and non-life threatening.